 STAGE 4 – Aesthetic Design.

+So hang on, aesthetic design is the first impression people are met with, but it’s the 4th stage in the process!?
+Yes, that’s correct and it’s important it’s done this way (assuming a custom aesthetic is required) so that the aesthetic overlays onto the UX/UI and conversion mechanics, and not the other way around.
 We start with the brand identity, color palette and existing assets, if these are present.
 This is key because on the website we need to create a consistent messaging and voice for the brand as this will lead to faster trust, better engagement and higher conversion rates, when visitors interact with the site.

 This process can be done A) custom (blank canvas), B) Semi-custom (utilizing a premium WordPress theme but customizing key pages on the site like the homepage, to match our custom UX/UI) or C) “stock” (i.e. taking a premium theme and living with its’ in-built UX/UI and populating the site with client content.